pyodide/pyodide/docs/project/governance.md

   Request can be merged.

-* **Code changes impacting user facing APIs, or having backward compatibility implications** require +1 by a core developers, no -1 by a core developer (lazy consensus), happens on the issue of pull-request page.
+* **Code changes impacting user facing APIs, or having backward compatibility implications** require a review and an approval (+1 vote) by a core developer, no objections with -1 vote by a core developer (lazy consensus).
+  This process happens on the pull-request page.

 * **Changes to the governance model** use the same decision process outlined above.